-Animal Care & Welfare: Swimming and Water Issues For Your Pet
+Animal Health & Welfare: Swimming and Water Issues For Your Pet

 Rex loves to swim.
 We were at one of his favorite spots, Navarro River Campground, when I noticed the large amount of green ‘mats’ along the shoreline (exposed due to the low water level).
 It was blue, and it was green—is this the blue-green algae that can be toxic to animals?